 The solution fulfills the requirement of KI#5 by providing the means for authentication both one-way and mutual.
 The selection of authentication scheme is part of configuration of the AIoT and AIoTF.

 The configurability of the protection means enables the AIoT framework to adapt to different use cases, and hereby also reduce the device complexity and encounter for the constraints.
 If applying all protection means, the execution time of a message will be prolonged, but quantitative measure cannot be given due to the influence by hardware optimizations.
 The prolonged time can be reduced by carefully evaluating the necessity of the protection mean and disable if not required.
 It’s not recommended to reduce execution time by disabling without careful evaluation.

-Editor’s note: Further evaluation is FFS.
+The procedure proposes a method which stores a counter as part of step 6.
+If backscatter (power) is disrupted during this step, it’s not explicitly indicated by a reply, whether the counter was stored or not.
+If the device, due to constrains, cannot mitigate the ambiguity at next boot, the obligation of mitigating is delegate to the core.
+The issue is mitigated by initially retrying with the initial counter value, if device doesn’t reply, retry with an incremented counter.